Kazzira/SpellTomeRemoverNG/README.md

 # Credits
 - SpellTomeYeeter - I used it as a reference
 - Synthesis/Mutagen Team - For making this possible
-- Bethsda - For making the games
+- Bethesda - For making the games